 I hold a PGCHE (Postgraduate Certificate in Higher Education) and am Fellow of the Higher Education Academy, UK.

 I have orgasnised and curated film programmes for the Nottingham Chinese Independent Film Festival (in collaboration with the Broadway Cinema Nottingham) and various other film screening events and research workshops.
 I have also organised events for the University of Nottingham's LGBT History Month.

-I am interested in mediated cultural politics in a transnational context, including but not limited to: gay identity and queer activism, social media and community media, as well as independent films and film festivals.
-I am primarily concerned with how media speak to issues of gender, sexuality and identity, and how they participate in community building, empowerment of minority groups, and grassroots mobilisation.
+I am interested in mediated cultural politics in a transnational context, including but not limited to: gay identity and queer activism, community culture and citizen media, as well as independent films and film festivals.
+I am primarily concerned with how media relate to issues of gender, sexuality and identity, and how they participate in community building, empowerment of minority groups, and grassroots mobilisation.
 I also consider how media and contemporary culture respond to a postsocialist world dominated by neoliberal ideologies, and how socialist and democratic forms of social organising and community cultures are lived and experienced in everyday lives and social movements.

 I usually teach the following undergraduate modules: